Slain Marine who cradled baby at Kabul airport loved her job

 RYLEE McCOLLUM, 20

+Lance Cpl.
 Rylee McCollum, a Marine and native of Bondurant, Wyoming, was married and his wife is expecting a baby in three weeks, his sister, Cheyenne McCollum, said.

 “He was so excited to be a dad, and he was going to be a great dad,” McCollum said.
 She said her brother “was a Marine before he knew he was allowed to be a Marine. … He’d carry around his toy rifle and wear his sister’s pink princess snow boots and he’d either be hunting or he was a Marine.
 Sometimes it would be with nothing on underneath, just a T-shirt.”